 The procedure takes approximately 30 minutes.
 You will stay in our recovery room to ensure that you have no unusual side effects from the medication.
 In most cases, you will be able to get dressed and go home about 2 hours after the procedure.

-Following the procedure, the only thing you may experience is a little vaginal bleeding and some lower abdominal discomfort the next week or so, but it is rare for it to persist beyond that time.
+Following the procedure, the only thing you may experience is a little vaginal bleeding and some lower abdominal discomfort the next week or so, but it is rare for it to persist beyond a week.

-It is very important to use a mechanical contraceptive such as condoms, or a diaphragm, or to avoid intercourse from day #1 of your stimulated cycle (the time you are taking the birth control pills), until one week after egg aspiration.
-We try to retrieve all the eggs, but usually there are a few that we are unable to retrieve.
-This means that you could become pregnant if you have unprotected intercourse.*
+It is very important to use a mechanical contraceptive such as condoms or a diaphragm, or to avoid intercourse from day #1 of your stimulated cycle (the time you are taking the birth control pills), until one week after egg aspiration.
+We try to retrieve all of the eggs, but there are usually a few that we are unable to retrieve.
+This means that you could become pregnant if you have unprotected intercourse.

-Two to three weeks after the egg retrieval, you will have an appointment for a follow-up check.
+Two to three weeks after the egg retrieval, you will have an appointment for a follow-up.
 We will continue to be available to you for questions, concerns, or medical problems associated with egg retrieval.
 Your participation is appreciated.

 The follicular fluid obtained from your ovaries is given to the IVF lab personnel who identify the eggs under the microscope.
 The eggs are then transferred to a special culture medium and are combined with the recipient's husband's sperm a few hours later.
 Fertilization can be determined 12 to 18 hours later.
-The fertilized eggs (embryos) will be incubated another day to develop further.
+The fertilized eggs (embryos) will be incubated an additional day to further develop.

 Just as in normal reproduction, sometimes fertilization does not occur, or development begins but stops.
 This is the reason we try to stimulate the production of more than one egg.
 Having more than one embryo increases the chance of pregnancy.